Banyan Global

 Representatives from community-based organizations participate in a Banyan Global-led GESI training in Bogota, Colombia.

-In Colombia, Banyan Global’s and LHSS GESI Specialist Pilar Otero Galindo has been working with local government, health institutions and community-based organizations across the country to reduce discrimination and barriers faced by people migrating when trying to access health care, particularly women and LGBTQI+ individuals, people with disabilities and those from ethnic groups, so that they can get the quality care they need.
-LHSS Colombia, in collaboration with the Ministry of Health and local health authorities, co-created a GESI Toolkit in Spanish to strengthen the knowledge and skills of the health authority staff and community-based organizations to address barriers to health services, such as xenophobia and gender-based discrimination.
+In Colombia, LHSS GESI Specialist Pilar Otero Galindo of Banyan Global has worked with local governments, health institutions, and community-based organizations (CBOs) across the country to reduce discrimination and barriers faced by migrants trying to access quality health care, particularly women, girls, and LGBTQI+ individuals, persons with disabilities and those from ethnic minorities.
+LHSS Colombia, in collaboration with the Ministry of Health and Social Protection and local health authorities, co-created a GESI Toolkit in Spanish to strengthen the knowledge and skills of the health authority staff and CBOs to address barriers to health services, such as xenophobia and gender-based discrimination.
 They also provided technical assistance to the Ministry of Health and Social Protection for the integration of GESI approaches into public policy instruments.
+These efforts have resulted in improved health care access for these populations since the participating CBOs and health authorities have demonstrated increased understanding of and empathy toward the migrant population.

-LHSS Nigeria, with technical support of Banyan Global staff member Umar Ahmed, Sr. Equity Advisor, has strengthened its focus on GESI with local government agencies and state health insurance agencies (SHIAs) to ensure more of the population, especially those experiencing the most vulnerability, can access health care.
-For example, LHSS Nigeria has collaborated with several SHIAs to integrate GESI into their operations by conducting GESI trainings with these agencies to increase staff knowledge of various GESI issues.
-The project staff also delivers ongoing technical assistance to build their capacity to address these issues.
-LHSS Nigeria carried out these efforts in areas that might not be receptive to GESI, but because they know the communities in which they work, and first discuss community needs and then collaborate to develop approaches with local leaders, they have been able to increase recognition of GESI issues within health.
-LHSS Nigeria currently guides these entities in the states in which they work to develop practical, actionable GESI policies to integrate into their operations, ensuring their processes address existing barriers and do not uphold discrimination faced by populations experiencing vulnerability, such as women, young people, and people living with disabilities.
+In Nigeria, LHSS Senior Equity Advisor Umar Ahmed of Banyan Global has worked with State Health Insurance Agencies (SHIAs) and local government agencies to ensure more of the population, especially those in the most vulnerable situations, can access and afford quality health care.
+For example, LHSS Nigeria has conducted GESI trainings for several SHIAs to increase staff knowledge of various GESI issues in health care.
+They carried out these efforts in areas that might not be as receptive to GESI due to socio-cultural norms but because they know the communities in which they work, and first discuss community needs and then collaborate to develop approaches with local leaders, they have been able to increase recognition of GESI issues within health.
+LHSS Nigeria has also co-developed with the SHIAs and local government agencies actionable GESI policies, so their operations address barriers and discrimination faced by women, young people, persons living with disabilities, and others in vulnerable situations.

-Both of these examples demonstrate that to effectively strengthen the health system, it must be more welcoming and inclusive to women, young people, LGBTQI+ individuals, people migrating, people living with disabilities, and other typically marginalized and underserved populations.
-This is accomplished through approaches tailored to the communities where they are implemented and in conversation and collaboration with the stakeholders (those who need health services and those who play a role in providing health services that are affordable).
-The recent global pandemic emphasized to the world how connected we all are, so it is imperative that we make sure everyone’s health is protected.
+LHSS Colombia and LHSS Nigeria demonstrate that to help strengthen the health system it must be made more welcoming and inclusive to women, young people, LGBTQI+ individuals, migrants, persons living with disabilities, and other typically marginalized and underserved populations through approaches tailored to their communities and in conversation and collaboration with the stakeholders (those who need affordable, high-quality health services and those who provide the services).
+The COVID pandemic emphasized to the world how connected we all are, so it is imperative that we make sure everyone’s health is protected.

 [2] https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9914526/